Pie Crust Recipes

-Pie Crust Recipes (2 Vintage Favorites) — Two simple, reliable pie crusts from an old community cookbook.
-Choose the classic baking-powder crust with lard and shortening, or the “failure-proof” vinegar crust that’s easy to handle and roll.
+Pie Crust Recipes (2 Vintage Favorites) — Two simple and reliable homemade pie crusts from an old community cookbook.
+One classic version with baking powder, lard, and shortening.
+The other is a forgiving “failure-proof” vinegar crust that’s easy to handle.

 Ingredients